luusluus/mobilesoft-2021-nativevsweb-replicationpackage/README.md

 This replication package is structured as follows:

 ```
+    mobilesoft-2021-nativevsweb-replicationpackage
     .
-    |--- scripts/       		The scripts that have been used to collect the Android apps and to identify and extract IAMs calls from them.
+    |--- android-runner/            Android-runner framework to execute experiments.
     |
-    |--- dataset/             	The full dataset used in the paper, including the raw files with IAMs calls, the questionnaire responses and the aggregated data by app category.
+    |--- dataset/                   The full dataset used in the paper.
     |
-    |--- libraries_classification/   	The results of the manual classification procedure performed for the Top 20 IAM using libraries.
+    |--- data_analysis/             The R scripts for plotting and assesing the extracted data (see below).
     |
-    |--- MobileSoft_2020.pdf             A copy of the paper in pdf format

 ```

 Each of the folders listed above are described in details in the remaining of this readme.